 Command Line Notation

-In this chapter and throughout the book we’ll be showing some commands used in the terminal.
-Lines that should be entered in a terminal all start with $.
-You don’t need to type in the $ character, it is simply there to indicate the start of each command.
-Many tutorials use this convention: $ for commands run as a regular user, and # for commands you should be running as an administrator.
-Lines that don’t start with $ are typically showing the output of the previous command.
+In this chapter and throughout the book, we’ll show some commands used in the terminal.
+Lines that you should enter in a terminal all start with $.
+You don’t need to type in the $ character; it indicates the start of each command.
+Many tutorials use the convention $ for commands you run as a regular user and # for commands you run as an administrator.
+Lines that don’t start with $ typically show the output of the previous command.
 Additionally, PowerShell specific examples will use > rather than $.

 End box

-Installing Rustup on Linux or Mac
+Installing Rustup on Linux or macOS

-If you’re on Linux or a Mac, open a terminal and enter the following command:
+If you’re using Linux or macOS, open a terminal and enter the following command:

 $ curl https://sh.rustup.rs -sSf | sh

-This will download a script and start the installation of the rustup tool, which installs the latest stable version of Rust.
-You may be prompted for your password.
-If it all goes well, you’ll see this appear:
+The command downloads a script and starts the installation of the rustup tool, which installs the latest stable version of Rust.
+You might be prompted for your password.
+If the install is successful, the following line will appear:

 Rust is installed now.
 Great!